OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

    to quit, h for help.

 PostgreSQL gives us a utility program for creating databases, ``createdb``.
-We need to create a database with the PostGIS extensions, so we need to tell it what template to start from.
+We need to create a database before adding the PostGIS extensions.
 We'll call our database ``demo``.
 The command is then:

-.. review comment: createdb is a utility programm not a unix command

 ::

-   createdb -T template_postgis demo
+   createdb demo

 .. tip::
    You can usually get help for command line tools by using a ``--help`` option.

 If you now run ``psql -l`` you should see your ``demo`` database in the listing.
+We have not added the PostGIS extension yet, but in the next section you will learn how.

-You can also create PostGIS databases using the SQL language.
+You can create PostGIS databases using the SQL language.
 First we'll delete the database we just created using the ``dropdb`` command, then use the ``psql`` command to get an SQL command interpreter: